What CRM Did for Pipeline, Commercial Truth Does for Knowledge

 What is a system of record for commercial knowledge?

-A system of record for commercial knowledge is a centralized platform that stores, governs, and distributes every factual claim a company makes about itself - pricing, capabilities, competitive positioning, customer evidence, and compliance status.
-Unlike wikis or content management systems, it manages truth at the claim level, with source attribution, verification dates, confidence scores, and automatic propagation to downstream AI tools and documents.
+company makes about itself (pricing, capabilities, competitive positioning, customer evidence, and compliance status).
+Unlike wikis or content management systems, it manages truth at the claim level.

-How is a Commercial Truth Platform different from a CRM?
+How is a AI GTM Manager different from a CRM?

-CRM manages customer data - pipeline, contacts, accounts, activities.
-A Commercial Truth Platform manages company knowledge - everything the company claims about its products, pricing, capabilities, and competitive positioning.
-CRM answers “who are our customers and what’s in our pipeline?”
-Commercial Truth answers “what are we saying about ourselves, and is it accurate?”
+CRM manages customer data (pipeline, contacts, accounts, and activities).
+A AI GTM Manager manages company knowledge: everything the company claims about its products, pricing, capabilities, and competitive positioning.

 Why didn’t commercial knowledge get a system of record earlier?